gematik/tiger-integration-ncp/README.md

 Before executing the first test case be sure to have run the resources goal of maven, e.g. ```mvn process-resources```

-## Development

-* Default-Branch is Development_1.5
-* No direct pushing on the Development Branch is permitted
-* Instead, create a feature branch, push it and create a merge request for merging to the Development branch.
-* Before pushing, always run a maven build.
-  * The Google Code Formatter Maven Plugin is used and all new code should be formatted, before first checkin, so "pseudo" changes, which just stem from changed code formatting, are avoided.
-* For information, about Tiger and testcase implementation using it, consult the [Tiger User Manual](https://gematik.github.io/app-Tiger/Tiger-User-Manual.html) or get your hands on the [Earn your stripes](https://wiki.gematik.de/display/PTTS/Earn+your+stripes+-+Tiger+Workshop) workshop.
-* Features and Scenarios can be excluded from test execution in Maven by adding the `@Ignore` annotation above them
-* To include a scenario into the integration tests run in Jenkins build jobs tag it with the `@CI` annotation

 ## Testdata description

 Some test data will be generated during test progress and some data have to be prepared before running the scenarios (static data).